avincenthill/hireavh/src/content/blogs/md/recruiter-faq.md

 ### 07 Apr 2020
 ##
 ##
-👋 Hi - I wanted to save you some time by answering some questions you may or may not have about me!
+👋 Hi!
+I wanted to save you some time by answering some questions you may or may not have about me!

 ## Email
 alexanderjvincenthill@gmail.com